Deep Throat (Watergate): Background

 Deep Throat was first introduced to the public in the February 1974 book All the President's Men by The Washington Post reporters Bob Woodward and Carl Bernstein.
 According to the authors, Deep Throat was a key source of information behind a series of articles that introduced the misdeeds of the Nixon administration to the general public.
 The scandal eventually led to the resignation of President Nixon, as well as to prison terms for White House Chief of Staff H. R. Haldeman, G. Gordon Liddy, Egil Krogh, White House Counsel Charles Colson, former United States Attorney General John N. Mitchell, former White House Counsel John Dean, and presidential adviser John Ehrlichman.
 The film based on the book was released two years later; nominated for eight Academy Awards, it won four.

-Howard Simons was the managing editor of the Post during Watergate.
-The Washington Post editors dubbed the secret informant "Deep Throat", alluding to both the deep background status of his information and the widely publicized 1972 pornographic film Deep Throat.
+In his notes, Woodward referred to his source as "X" or "MF" for "my friend", but due to the deep background status of his information, Washington Post managing editor Howard Simons dubbed him "Deep Throat" in an allusion to the 1972 adult film of the same name.
 For more than 30 years, Deep Throat's identity was one of the biggest mysteries of American politics and journalism and the source of much public curiosity and speculation.
 Woodward and Bernstein insisted that they would not reveal his identity until he died or consented to reveal it.
 J. Anthony Lukas speculated that Deep Throat was W. Mark Felt in his book Nightmare: The Underside of the Nixon Years (1976), based on three New York Times Sunday Magazine articles, but he was widely criticized.
 According to an article in Slate on April 28, 2003, Woodward had denied that Deep Throat was part of the "intelligence community" in a 1989 Playboy interview with Lukas.

 On May 31, 2005, Vanity Fair revealed that Felt was Deep Throat in an article on its website by John D. O'Connor, an attorney acting on Felt's behalf.
 Felt reportedly said, "I'm the guy they used to call Deep Throat."
 After the Vanity Fair story broke, Woodward, Bernstein, and Benjamin C. Bradlee, the Posts executive editor during Watergate, confirmed Felt's identity as Deep Throat.
 L. Patrick Gray, former acting Director of the FBI and Felt's overseer, disputed Felt's claim in his book In Nixon's Web, co-written with his son Ed.
 Gray and others have argued that Deep Throat was a compilation of sources characterized as one person to improve sales of the book and movie.
 Woodward and Bernstein, however, defended Felt's claims and detailed their relationship with him in Woodward's book The Secret Man: The Story of Watergate's Deep Throat.